The Trajectory Problem

 Lipschitz condition.

-We take this regularity for granted and turn to the real problem: finding the field.
+We take this regularity for granted and turn to the real problem of finding the field.

 A path of distributions, built one data point at a time